Pazshp/klv_parser/CONTRIBUTING.md

-# Contributing to klvdata
+# Contributing to klv_parser

 ## Welcome

 Our project is open to contributors.
 A Contributor is a volunteer who promotes the project by granting services and data to the project.
-Contributors are recognized in [CONTRIBUTORS.md](https://github.com/paretech/klvdata/blob/master/CONTRIBUTORS.md).
+Contributors are recognized in [CONTRIBUTORS.md](https://github.com/Pazshp/klv_parser/blob/master/CONTRIBUTORS.md).
 Our project depends on contributors, so a big thank you for your interest.
 Still here?
 Then Welcome to the team!
 [Fork klvdata on GitHub](https://github.com/paretech/klvdata/fork) and let's get started.

 ## In a Nutshell